-Martha Kitchings Seawright Ellison was born enslaved on November 20, 1849, in Barnwell County South Carolina.
-This presentation tells the contextualized story of her life, featuring local history of the antebellum period and Civil War in Barnwell County during Martha’s enslavement; a personal account of Martha’s life on the Phillips Plantation during the Reconstruction Era … Read more
+Martha Kitchings Seawright Ellison was born enslaved on November 20, 1849, in Aiken County, South Carolina.
+This presentation tells the contextualized story of her life, featuring local history of the antebellum period and Civil War in South Carolina during Martha’s enslavement; a historical account of Martha’s life during the Reconstruction Era; the circumstances that involved … Read more

 Lavinia was born enslaved on June 3rd, 1844, in Aiken County, and this presentation tells her personal story of slavery and survival during the Civil War.
 Lavinia would follow her master into battle in the Civil War, serving the Confederate army as a cook.
 Six decades later, she would be among about 100 black South … Read more

 The social, economic, and political landscape of this country were forever changed by the Civil Rights movement.
 The men we have come to know and appreciated were not alone; women played a big part in this great change.
 In review of recent events, this historical presentation revisits the significant role Ella Baker and other women … Read more